-

 In the very appropriately titled Revolving Days, David Malouf has put together a selection of poems that addresses the past, place and its importance to self-definition, the memory of houses emptied of family and objects yet full of what's left behind and filling up the present.
 The poems exhibit a quality which, with political comments more subtle than Les Murray's and longings less romanticised than Robert Adamson's, declares that the places where the emotions taken from another world rendezvous are always present and clear in comprehending the discrepancy between place-and-mind and feeling-and-emotion.

-Bev Braune: Concentrate on the utensils' constructions
+Concentrate on the Utensils’ Constructions

 It is not uncommon to accept dinner invitations here.
 An evening with a Chinese ambassador, a Chef and a Snake Charmer is unexpected.
 The dates are closely timed.
 Each man wants me for himself.
 A tour bus arrives to cheer …

-Bev Braune reviews Angela Gardner
+Bev Braune Reviews Angela Gardner

 Parts of Speech by Angela Gardner